 Wow!
-We had such a great response to the article: Top Ten Tips for Boating with Pets.
+We had such a great response to last week’s article: Top Ten Tips for Boating with Pets.
 We asked for photos of your pets and you answered!

 “We have sailed over 50,000 miles with Labrador retrievers aboard.
 There are a couple of comments I would make: